cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-pg-dumpall.md

 ## Description

-`pg_dumpall` is a standard PostgreSQL utility for backing up all databases in a Greenplum Database (or PostgreSQL) instance, and is also supported in Greenplum Database.
+`pg_dumpall` is a standard PostgreSQL utility for backing up all databases in a Cloudberry Database (or PostgreSQL) instance, and is also supported in Cloudberry Database.
 It creates a single (non-parallel) dump file.
-For routine backups of Greenplum Database it is better to use the Greenplum Database backup utility, [gpbackup](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/index.html), for the best performance.
+For routine backups of Cloudberry Database it is better to use the Cloudberry Database backup utility, [gpbackup](https://docs.vmware.com/en/VMware-Greenplum-Backup-and-Restore/index.html), for the best performance.

 `pg_dumpall` creates a single script file that contains SQL commands that can be used as input to [psql](/docs/db-utilities/db-util-psql.md) to restore the databases.
 It does this by calling [pg_dump](/docs/db-utilities/db-util-pg-dump.md) for each database. `pg_dumpall` also dumps global objects that are common to all databases. (`pg_dump` does not save these objects.)
 This currently includes information about database users and groups, and access permissions that apply to databases as a whole.